stochasticHydroTools/IBMethod/README.md

 Codes developed for the Immersed Boundary Method of Peskin by Yuan-Xun (Bill) Bao with contributions from Jason Kaye, Courant Institute

-The new "flexible" 6pt kernel implemented in flex6pt.m is described and derived in (see references there-in for the standard 3-point and 4-point Peskin kernels):
+The new "flexible" 6pt kernel implemented in flex6pt.m is described and derived in (see references there-in for the standard 3-point and 4-point Peskin kernels), see file IBKernelNote.pdf:

  "A Gaussian-Like Immersed Boundary Kernel with Improved Translational Invariance and Smoothness" by Yuan-Xun Bao, Jason Kaye, Charles S. Peskin, http://arxiv.org/abs/1505.07529